pytorch-fdn/artwork/README.md

-# artwork
+# PyTorch Foundation Related Logos and Artwork
 PyTorch Foundation related logos and artwork.
+To be updated.